 ½at2 = v0St

 This quadratic equation has two solutions.
-The first is at x = 0 m.
-Divide both sides by t to get the other.
+The first solution for t is at t = 0 seconds.
+To find the second, we can divide both sides by t.

 ½at = v0S